 In exchange, residents in Germany have access to subsidized or free healthcare in Germany.

-Public transport in Germany is of an exceptionally high standard and reasonably priced compared to transport systems elsewhere in Europe, which can help further reduce the cost of living in Germany.
+Public transport in Germany is of an exceptionally high standard and reasonably priced compared to transport systems elsewhere in Europe.
+This can help to reduce the burdens of the cost of living in Germany.

 Costs to study in Germany

 There are numerous universities in Germany that rank in global listings of top universities.
-In addition, studying in Germany is free in some universities, boosting the country’s reputation as a student hotspot.
+In addition, studying in Germany is free at some universities, boosting the country’s reputation as a student hotspot.

 The alternative is to send your children to international schools in Germany.
 Unfortunately, tuition fees are substantially more expensive, although they vary according to the institution’s prestige and the grade level of schooling.

 Average costs start around €12,000 and become more costly as children advance through grades.
 Bilingual schools cost between €100–600 a month.

 The cost of German childcare

 Germany boasts an excellent childcare system, with certain cities offering daycare subsidies (more so in former East Germany, although it is becoming more common in the west).

 The cost of childcare varies widely in Germany.
 State-owned childcare centers provide subsidized care according to income, and in Berlin, public daycare centers are free of charge.
 However, private and international daycare centers cost considerably more.
 On average, a private babysitter earns around €14 per hour.